• Recipe Index

 1. Add all ingredients to a small bowl.
 Stir until well combined.

-2. Lightly oil a cast iron pan, then set the pan into the cold oven.
+2. Very lightly oil a cast iron pan, then set the pan into the cold oven.
 Heat the oven to 450 degrees F. with the pan in it.

 3. Once the oven has reached 450 degrees, set the pork belly into the hot pan using kitchen tongs.
-Roast the pork for 20 minutes, turning every 5 minutes.
+Roast, uncovered, for 15 minutes, turning every 5 minutes.

 Did you make this recipe?Please consider leaving a review- THANK YOU!